mortent/enhancements/keps/sig-node/4815-dra-partitionable-devices/README.md

 utilization as the size of each partitioned device can be matched in real-time to the workload requesting it.

-Devices represented in DRA doesn't necessarily have to be a single unit connected to a single machine, but can also be a logical device comprised of multiple devices connected to multiple machines.
+Devices represented in DRA don't necessarily have to be a single unit connected to a single machine, but can also be a logical device comprised of multiple devices connected to multiple machines.
 Similar to the single device partitioning, users might require either the full multi-host device or a subset.